Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## Test frameworks

-*See the README.md in root of each Test framework for detailed and up to date set up instructions.*
+*See the README.md in root of each test framework for detailed and up to date set up instructions.*

 There are two main test frameworks: